cicsdev/cics-java-jcics-samples/README.md

 #### Option 2 - Deploying using CICS Explorer SDK and the CICS bundle projects
 1. Deploy each CICS bundle project from CICS Explorer to zFS using the **Export Bundle Project to z/OS UNIX File System** wizard.
 This CICS bundle includes the osgi bundlepart, and an import for the required JVMSERVER named DFHJVMS.

+Note: The CICS bundle projects also include Maven and Gradle build files which will also be exported to zFS when using the CICS Explorer SDK.
+These build files and any related build artifacts acts can be safely deleted from the CICS bundle projects to prevent them being exported to zFS when deploying using the CICS Explorer SDK.

 #### Option 3 - Deploying using Eclipse and z/OS Explorer